Fox's Book of Martyrs

 the archbishop, who desired M. de Legal to send the women to his palace, and he

-would take proper care of them; and at the same time
+would take proper care of them; and at the same time he published an

-blame, the holy office of the Inquisition.
+office of the Inquisition.

 The